briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

     charitable organization to allow a person acting on behalf of the organization to solicit charitable contributions from the occupant of a vehicle by standing on a highway, other than a freeway, as provided in Ohio R.C.
-4511.051(A), that is under the jurisdiction of the Municipality.
+[4511.051(A)][ORC Section 4511.051], that is under the jurisdiction of the Municipality.
 The permit shall be valid for only one period or time, which shall be specified in the permit, in any calendar year.
 Council also may specify the locations where contributions may be solicited and may impose any other restrictions on or requirements regarding the manner in which the solicitations are to be conducted that Council considers advisable.

     3. _(3)_ As used herein, "charitable organization" means an organization that has received from the Internal Revenue Service a currently valid ruling